 What is Wood’s Homes?

-We are a Calgary-based, nationally recognized children’s mental health centre.
 We celebrated 100 years of service in 2014 and have a long history of helping children and their families with mild to severe emotional and behavioural mental health issues.
 Our continuum of services includes specialized treatment, assessments, leading-edge counselling services, education, and research.
 We believe in a family-centred philosophy and recognize all definitions of family.

 Who started Wood’s Homes?

-In 1914, Reverend George Wood said “yes” to a soldier who asked him to care for his two motherless children so he could serve overseas.
+In 1914, Reverend George Wood said “yes” to a soldier who asked him to care for his two young children so he could serve overseas.
 He pledged to look after Willie and Mary while their father went to war.

 Where do you operate your programs?